Iguazio Trial Quick-Start

 Read the platform introduction — Introducing the Platform.
 The introduction also contains useful links for continuing your evaluation.

 Log into your cluster's dashboard using the URL and login credentials that you received, and then log into the predefined Jupyter Notebook service or create a new service (see the instructions on the welcome pop-up page or in the Working with Services tutorial.)

 welcome.ipynbnotebook (available also as a README.mdMarkdown file) — which is similar to the platform introduction that you read in the previous step — and many other useful tutorials.

 - Follow the getting-started tutorial Jupyter tutorial, which demonstrates key features and benefits of the platform.

 - Read the product introduction and in-depth overview, and browse the introductory content in the sections that best fits your development needs (see the table-of-contents menu).
 You can also find useful links on the documentation home page.

 - Review and run other Jupyter tutorial notebooks.

-You can find full end-to-end use-case applications in the
+You can find full end-to-end use-case application and how-to demos in the